Nitrolaunch/nitrolaunch/README.md

 # ✨ Features

 - 🚀 **Launching**: Launch both clients and servers seamlessly.
-- 🔌**Plugin System**: Many of MCVM's features are split into separate plugins.
+- 🔌**Plugin System**: Many of Nitrolaunch's features are split into separate plugins.
 You can use this system to add your own features to the launcher as well.
-- ⌨️ **CLI**: An intuitive and ergonomic command-line interface makes using MCVM easy and satisfying.
+- ⌨️ **CLI**: An intuitive and ergonomic command-line interface makes using Nitrolaunch easy and satisfying.
 - 💼 **Instances**: Separate game installations into self-contained instances.
 - 📄 **Game Options**: Specify client options and server properties using a backwards compatible format that can be shared between instances.
 - 📦 **Packages**: Automatically install mods, resource packs, and other addons with a novel package format and intelligent dependency management.